opendr-eu/opendr/docs/reference/nanodet.md

 NanodetLearner.optimize(self, export_path, initial_img=None, verbose=True, optimization="jit")
 ```

-This method is used to perform jir or onnx optimizations and save a trained model with its metadata.
+This method is used to perform Jit or Onnx optimizations and save a trained model with its metadata.
 If a models is already saves in export_path, the model will be loaded instead.
 Provided with the "export_path", it creates
 the "export_path" directory, if it does already exist it try to load the optimized model in the path.
 Inside this folder, the model is saved as *"nanodet_{model_name}.pth"* for Jit models or *"nanodet_{model_name}.onnx"* for ONNX